Characterizing the quantum field theory vacuum using temporal Matrix Product states: The continuous tMPS

 Despite working at the critical point $h=J$ where the correlation time $\tilde{\xi}_T$ should diverge since $\hat{H}$ is gap-less, we observe a finite correlation time.
 This is a consequence of describing the system with a finite bond dimension $\chi$, thus effectively cutting-off the correlations.

-At the critical point, thanks to the linear dispersion relation of the low-energy excitations \cite{P70}, we expect to observe an enhanced symmetry between space and time.
-Indeed, momentum plays the same role than energy, and we the theory becomes Lorentz invariant.
+At the critical point, at low energies, thanks to the linear dispersion relation of the low-energy excitations \cite{P70}, we expect to observe an enhanced symmetry between space and time.
+Indeed, momentum plays the same role than energy, and the theory becomes Lorentz invariant.

-In panel (c) and (d) of Fig. \ref{fig-ConvergeTauS} we thus characterize the spatial correlation length $\xi$ and the entanglement entropy $S$ of half of the ground state $\ket{\Omega}$.
-In this setting $\tau$ only controls the accuracy of the Trotter expansion, and we thus expect the results to converge to a finite value as $\tau$ decreases.
+In panel $(a_3)$ and $(a_4)$ of Fig. \ref{fig-ConvergeTau_CompV0V1} (a) we thus characterize the spatial correlation length $\xi$ and the entanglement entropy $S$ of half of the ground state $\ket{\Omega}$.
+In this setting, $\tau$ only controls the accuracy of the Trotter expansion, and we thus expect the results to converge to a finite value as $\tau$ decreases.
 Once more both $S$ and $\xi$ stay finite at the critical point as a result of the finite bond dimension $\chi$.
-Our expectation are confirmed by the numerical results presented in panel (c) and (d) of Fig. \ref{fig-ConvergeTauS}.
-The dependence of the results on unit cell $L$ of AOP algorithm has been characterized in \cite{R16}.
+Our expectations are confirmed by the numerical results presented in panel $(a_3)$ and $(a_4)$ of Fig. \ref{fig-ConvergeTau_CompV0V1}.

-In order to further verify that the tMPS is continuous we compare its structure with the one of a cMPS.
+In order to further verify that the tMPS is continuous, we compare its structure with the one of a cMPS.
 The continuous limit of an MPS was discussed in the context of the Bethe ansatz \cite{KM10cMPS01,MK10cMPS01}.
 In the tensor network community, the cMPS was first proposed by Verstraete \textit{et al} \cite{VC+11}.
 The cMPS can be used as the variational state for finding ground states of quantum field theories, as well as to describe real-time dynamical features.The cMPS describes the low-energy states of quantum field theories once appropriately regularized, in the same way as a normal MPS describes the low-energy states of quantum spin systems.
 The cMPS can be constructed as the continuous limit of a discrete MPS defined as (see \cite{VC+11}),

 where the $V$s satisfy

 Both $R$ and $Q$ are independent from $\tau$.